 Even though home sizes have pretty much doubled in floor space since the 1950s, not every American bathroom is large and roomy.
-Many homeowners neglect their smaller bathrooms because they don’t feel like making changes would make a lot of difference.
+Many homeowners in Northern New Jersey neglect their smaller bathrooms because they don’t feel like making changes would make a lot of difference.
 However, this couldn’t be further from the truth.

 1. Get creative with storage space

 When working with a smaller-than-usual bathroom, you may not have a lot of space available for extra storage or even a closet.
 Nevertheless, you can incorporate a bit of added storage with some creative implements.
 For example, you could take advantage of vertical wall space by incorporating a corner shelf, towel racks on the walls, or wall-mounted cabinets for toiletries.

 2. Take advantage of lighting to open up the room

 Choosing the right lighting and lighting location can do a lot for a small space.
 One overhead fixture with a broadly distributed illumination prevents shadowing, offers ample lighting, and keeps the space feeling more open and clean.
 Simple wall sconces over the vanity or surrounding a wall mirror can also offer uncluttered form and function.